physical-computation/gfet-simulator/README.md

 Python Program to Model GFET Characteristics

 Author: Nathaniel Tye (njt48@cam.ac.uk)
-Date: 23.04.2020
+Date: 01.05.2020

 Purpose:
-This program is designed as a tool allowing people to play around with different parameters of GFETs, e.g. channel dimensions, oxide thickness, operating temperature, and to test these devices under a range of bias conditions, currently based on Rodriguez et al.'s model [1].
+This program is designed as a tool allowing people to play around with different parameters of GFETs, e.g. channel dimensions, oxide thickness, operating temperature, and to test these devices under a range of bias conditions.
+Currently, Rodriguez et al. [1] and Thiele et al.'s [2] models have been implemented.

 Motivation:
 GFETs are being used in the research of several people in the group, and potentially by new students as well,